viastopshate/CIS3500ProjectGroup18/Proposal.md

 5. Allows users to customize the appearance of their Tamagotchi, incentivizing a personal attachment to the digital pet, which makes the extension work better!

 ## User Stories

-_[List user stories that describe the main features of your Chrome Extension.
-Use the following template: "As a [user role], I want to [goal] so that [benefit]."
-Fill in the brackets with the appropriate information.
-Provide 15 user stories or more.]_

 1. As a freelancer, I want to set specific goals for work and break times and see how it affects my Tamagotchi's well-being, to better manage my work-life balance.
 2. As a user, I want to see a clear warning when my Tamagotchi is about to "die" from too much distraction to prompt me to focus on work.